mtag-dev/squall/docs/en/docs/advanced/custom-response.md

 Have in mind that you can use `Response` to return anything else, or even create a custom sub-class.

 !!! note "Technical Details"
-    You could also use `from starlette.responses import HTMLResponse`.
+    You could also use `from squall.responses import HTMLResponse`.

     **Squall** provides the same `starlette.responses` as `squall.responses` just as a convenience for you, the developer.
 But most of the available responses come directly from Starlette.